tomathosauce/paradox.js/README.md

 # TODO

 1. Add support for more data types.
-2. Write a function that can make a query to the database.
-3. If possible, improve perfomance and maybe do some refactoring.
+2. If possible, improve perfomance and maybe do some refactoring.

 ***